How rebranding cost Ravelry the trust of their community

 Advantages of early testing

 As a designer, I know how exciting it is to redesign interfaces that feel dated and how hard it is to receive negative feedback.
-I also know that we design for other people: we need to listen to them to create a successful experience.
+I also know that we design for other people: we need to listen to them to create successful experiences.
 Involving users as soon as possible in the process is paramount; we need to gather feedback and iterate to avoid wasting time and money.

 The best practice is to conduct user testing sessions, where users are given tasks to complete.
 One of the goals is to understand if an interface is usable.
 Another facet is watching reactions: a session of half an hour per person would have uncovered many of the current complaints.